Is HTML5 Replacing Flash?

 Source: Wikipedia - HTML5, CSS3, SVG

-Notes: ? - Internet Explorer 9 to be released later in 2010 or early 2011, p - partial support, e - experimental
+Notes: p - partial support, e - experimental

 The following chart shows the current market share of the different browsers.
 Unfortunately the market is vastly dominated by browsers that do not have sufficient support of HTML5 or CSS3.